Vascular Surgery Certifying Exam

 Exam Results & Maintenance of Certification (MOC)

-- Results are mailed and posted the day after the last day of the exam.
+- Results are posted within 7-10 business days after the last day of the exam.
 Successful examinees will be deemed certified in vascular surgery and will receive their official certificate in 3 to 6 months.
 They must thereafter participate in the ABS MOC Program to maintain their certificate.
 The ABS will waive 60 credits of CME with self-assessment toward MOC for this certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS certification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.